christianalfoni/jflux/README.md

 ### Change log

+**1.1.2**
+- Bug where list items are rendered as a component tag in the DOM

 **1.1.1**
 - Due to jQuery caching data attributes there has been a change to the data-API.
 Still use $$-data to attach data to nodes, but use $$.data(event/node) to grab that data.
 Good thing is that it now references the same object/array